Mrk-Nguyen/Mrk-Nguyen.github.io/_posts/2021-04-20-GitHub-Training.md

 ## Run Through a GitHub Project with the Team

 I could not find a satisfactory course or project involving real-world examples with git and GitHub, so I created my own project that resonated with them and worked through the project with them.
-I wanted to simulate as much of the flow of communication and work they would typically with a real project.
+I wanted to simulate as much of the flow of communication and work they would typically experience in a an actual project.

 My team followed the steps through a workbook and I acted as the project lead.
 They committed code to the GitHub repo and created pull requests.